levoai/docs/docs/install-traffic-capture-sensors/ebpf-sensor/sensor-systemd-service.md

 # organization-id: ""

 # host:port for the collector service receiving the Sensor's API traces.
-collector-endpoint: <Use the default (https://collector.levo.ai) or set to a custom address>
+satellite-url: <Use the default (https://collector.levo.ai) or set to a custom address>
-env: <Your application environment eg. dev, staging, prod etc.>
 ...
 ```
 **Note**: If you change the Satellite address later, you have to restart the Sensor, since it's not a hot property.